ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_deployment_environment.rst

 Deploy MCCS to a cluster
 ------------------------
-The basic steps to deploying MCCS is:
+The basic steps to deploying MCCS are:

 #.
 Change into the ska-low-mccs directory, and build the development
    image ready for deployment to the cluster: